Lemkinator/NAK-Buch/README.md

 The new non-official songbook app of the New Apostolic Church.

-This app is in no way affiliated with the New Apostolic Church or Friedrich Bischoff Publishing House and contains only the copyright-free texts from the following books:
+This app is in no way affiliated with the New Apostolic Church or Verlag Friedrich Bischoff GmbH and contains only the copyright-free texts from the following books:
 - Gesangbuch (320 of 438 songs)
 - Chorbuch (206 of 462 songs)
 - Jugendliederbuch (41 of 102 songs)